My Body Is My Body Foundation

 Some moments in life leave an imprint on your heart, shaping your path in ways you never expected.
 For me, that moment came in June 1986, when I was on a stopover in London on my way to the United States.

 At the time, I was a South African country singer-songwriter and recording artist.
 I had just been invited to Nashville by the legendary producer Pete Drake, a dream opportunity for any musician.
-But while in London, I kept seeing the heartbreaking story of a little girl named Kimberley Carlisle in the newspapers.
+But while in London, I kept seeing the heartbreaking story of a little girl named Kimberley Carlile in the newspapers.
 She was just four years old—just like my own daughter at the time—when her short life was tragically ended by abuse.
+Kimberley endured severe abuse at the hands of her stepfather, Nigel Hall, and her mother, who subjected her to starvation and physical violence.
+She weighed only 24 lbs (about 11KG at the time of her death).
+Despite prior involvement from social services and healthcare professionals, critical opportunities to intervene and safeguard Kimberley were missed.
+An inquiry into Kimberley’s death revealed that her passing was preventable.

 I remember feeling overwhelmed with sorrow and helplessness.
 How could something so awful happen to an innocent child?
 As I boarded my flight to the U.S., the words and melody of a song poured out of me.
 By the time I landed, Kimberley had been written.
 It was my way of honouring her, of giving a voice to children who suffered in silence.
 But at that moment, I had no idea where this song would take me.